Latex Mattress Frequently Asked Questions

 Will standard sheets fit my Latex bed, or do I need to buy new sheets?

-Standard fitted sheets will work well with our 6″ and our 8″ All Natural Latex Mattress, though some may be a little loose on our mattresses. we do offer a low profile sheet set that is designed to fit our mattress program.
+Standard fitted sheets will work well with our Latex Mattresses, though some may be a little loose.
+We do offer a low profile sheet set that is designed to fit our mattress program.
 You can check them out here.
 There’s no need to buy deep fitting sheets, as most sheets these days are cut to fit mattresses 8-15 inches in depth.
 Our advice is to wait until you get your bed, try the sheets you already have, and if they don’t work, purchase sheets.
-Remember to avoid really high thread count sheets, such as 500 or 1000 thread count.
-They sleep hotter, are heavier, and require extra care such as ironing.
-Get a good 300 thread count sheet, and you will be very happy.
+Remember to avoid really high thread count sheets, such as 750 or 1000 thread count, because they sleep much hotter.
+Get a good 300-650 thread count sheet, and you will be very happy.

 We evaluated a material called NuForm, which is a homogenized blend of latex and memory foam, and were not impressed with its characteristics.
 It seemed to feel spongy and crusty, and did not seem to favor good qualities of either memory foam or Latex, so we decided not to include it in our line.
 Because people have the option to choose from a vast selection of memory foam beds and a more limited selection of Pure Latex beds, we believe them to be different in their characteristics, and we prefer to keep our line distinctively Latex oriented.